 Mahayana Buddhism spread from southern to central Asia, flourishing in China, where it mixed with Taoist and Confucian thought.
 Beginning in the 7th century, waves of Chinese immigrants gradually brought the religion to Taiwan.
-Buddhism grew considerably 14-17th during the centuries. when increasing numbers of Chinese migrated to the island. spreading rapidly after 1662, when thousands of Chinese immigrants flooded Taiwan after its seizure by Zhena Chena-aona of Japanese occupation, some Taoist temples became Buddhist places of worship, while the Japanese destroyed or confiscated over 1,000 shrines exhibiting Taoist or folk features as part of their efforts to suppress Chinese identity on the island (see p.
-10 of History and Myth).
-By 1945, the number of Buddhist temples and monasteries had grown substantially.
-While the Japanese also promoted the spread of Shintoism (Japan's indigenous religion), the religion largely failed to take root.
+Buddhism considerably arew 14-17th during the centuries. when increasing numbers of Chinese migrated to the island. spreading rapidly after 1662, when thousands of Chinese immigrants flooded Taiwan after its seizure by Zhena Chena-aona

-(see p.
-4 of History and Myth).
+(see History and Myth).
 As Buddhism flourished over subsequent centuries, many practitioners strayed from traditional Buddhist teachings, incorporating mysticism, animism, polytheism, and Taoist rituals into their practices.

-Consequently, few orthodox Buddhist organizations existed until the arrival of the Japanese in the late 19th century (see p.
-7 of History and Myth).
+Consequently, few orthodox Buddhist organizations existed until the arrival of the Japanese in the late 19th century (see History and Myth).
 Because many were devout Buddhists, the Japanese encouraged the growth of a more orthodox form of Buddhism, while suppressing Taoist and other Chinese religious influences and indigenous forms of worship.
-During the 50 years
+During the 50 years of promoted the spread of Shintoism (Japan's indigenous religion), the religion largely failed to take root.